Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 Stress point 2: the cable car bottleneck

 The Santorini cable car runs between Skala and Fira.
 The ride takes about 3 minutes, but the line can take much longer.
+Two realities:

 - Going up often feels easier.